National League of Cities: Center for Member and Partner Engagement

 NLC’s Center for Member and Partner Engagement oversees relationships with more than 2,700 member municipalities of NLC, the 49 state municipal leagues nationwide, and over 50 trusted strategic partners.
 The Center consists of four distinct services: Member Services and Engagement, Strategic Partnerships, State League Services and Risk Information Sharing Consortium (RISC).

 Member Services and Engagement actively strives to recruit new members while collectively strengthening the representation of cities, towns, and villages throughout the country.
 They also engage current member municipalities through NLC's six constituency groups, seven member councils, and seven committees.

 Strategic Partnerships facilitates connections between NLC's strategic partners and local leaders, fostering collaborations to make America’s cities smarter, more responsive, and economically vibrant.
 They bring private sector perspectives and solutions to issues facing cities, support NLC’s mission to strengthen local communities across the country and promote the exchange of ideas between corporate and local leaders.

 State League Services supports NLC's founding members, the state municipal leagues, who are essential partners in strengthening local leadership, influencing federal policy, and driving innovative solutions.

 NLC RISC provides resources and education around property, liability, workers’ compensation, unemployment, and/or employee benefit programs to their 16,000+ member cities, towns, counties and other local government entities.

 Publications

 The National League of Cities oversees a range of publications including the blog CitiesSpeak, the newsletter The Weekly (formerly Nation's Cities Weekly), and several social media channels.
 NLC also produces original research on topics such as technology, education, municipal finance, public safety, and mayoral priorities, and more.

 Leadership

 The National League of Cities is overseen by a board of directors, which elects a president, vice president, and second vice president in annual elections.
 Each president serves a one-year term, typically choosing to focus on a single program or advocacy priority such as economic mobility or public safety.
-NLC's current president is Steve Patterson, mayor of Athens, Ohio.
+NLC's current president is Kevin Kramer, mayor of Louisville, Kentucky.